0xSense/Archi/README.md

 # Gaming Market

-Node Application that simulates player trading
+Node Application that simulates player trading on a fictional solana devnet marketplace